Dani1809/ASKQE-Hallucination2/README.md

 2. BERTScore Validation: For answer pairs where both source and backtranslation provide responses, compute semantic similarity.
 Low scores indicate semantic divergence likely caused by hallucinations.

 3. Yes/No Verification: Generate binary verification questions that decompose backtranslation answers into more specific factual claims.
 Ask the source to verify each claim.
-A "No" answer from the source to a claim supported by the backtranslation unambiguously identifies hallucinated content.
+A "No" answer from the source to a claim supported by the backtranslation identifies hallucinated content.

 ---